What is NAP and Why Does It Matter for Local SEO?

 45-123 Main Street

 Search engines find it difficult to determine if these businesses are the same, so they struggle to rank your business correctly.
-The situation can be even more complex if your business has multiple locations, if you have a toll-free number as well as a local number, or any other variations.
+The situation can be even more complex if your business has multiple locations if you have a toll-free number as well as a local number, or any other variations.
+Check out our Mississauga and Hamilton locations.

 Where NAP Data is Listed